scikit-learn-contrib/hiclass/README.md

 Replace <extra_name> with one of the following options:

 - ray: Installs the ray package, which is required for parallel processing support.
-- xai: Installs the shap and xarray packages, which are required for explaining Hiclass' predictions.

 ### Option 2: Conda